MatthijsKamstra/haxenode/01writing/installation.md

 haxelib install hxnodejs
 ```

-In this tutorial I use mostly js-kit externs, there are more ways to get externs but the js-kit has a lot so it's more a one stop shop thing!
+In this tutorial I use js-kit externs, there are more ways to get externs but the js-kit has a lot so it's more a one stop shop thing!

 ```
 haxelib git js-kit https://github.com/clemos/haxe-js-kit.git haxelib